 Antidepressants, narcotics such as codeine, and anticonvulsant drugs may be used to treat lower back pain.

-Nerve pain such as sciatica, which results from a bulging disk in the lower back, can be difficult to treat with oral medications.
+Nerve pain such as sciatica, which results from a bulging disc in the lower back, can be difficult to treat with oral medications.
 For this type of discomfort, corticosteroids and anesthetic medications may be injected to reduce inflammation.

 Corticosteroids may be injected intramuscularly, taken orally, or injected under fluoroscopy (as epidural steroid injection-ESI).
 Once the swelling of the nerve decreases, you’ll usually find some relief.